TerryAckee/TonDigitStream/README.md

 Performing a live "hot-fix" on Peer to Peer script logic errors in Real time and variable organization without interrupting the running system.

 ## Successfuly Correcting the [noncritical code adjustment in my first operation during the initial deployment] shows that I didn't cheat and already know the answer!
+That is what I am doing in video #2